MGreenwood/Mothership/MothershipVision.md

 ### Convergence
 The process of merging rifts back together.
 Unlike traditional merging, this is assisted by the continuous checkpoint history and real-time collaboration data.

+### Wormhole
+A temporary bridge connecting two active rifts, allowing developers to test how changes from different development dimensions interact in real-time.
+Wormholes enable cross-rift compatibility testing without permanent merging, letting teams validate that their separate features work together before convergence.
+Think of it as a "preview merge" that can be established and dissolved instantly.

 ## User Workflows